What are Dental Bridges and What Materials are Used in Dental Bridges?

 Regardless of the material used, bridges provide several significant benefits.
 These benefits include

 With a dental bridge, we can replace a missing tooth, restoring the functions of that tooth, your oral health, and your quality of life.
-For more information about dental bridges, and to find out if they are the right solution for you, call Anchorage Dental Associates today at (907) 276-7366.
+For more information about dental bridges, and to find out if they are the right solution for you, call Spalding Dental today at (907) 276-7366.